- Location: New Hampshire

 Yes.
-However, you must complete EPA Form 3520-1, making sure you declare code "M" on it, and hand this to U.S. Customs upon entry into New Hampshire.
+However, you must complete the EPA Declaration Form Importation of Motor Vehicles and Motor Vehicle Engines Subject to Federal Air Pollution Regulations (Form 3520-1), making sure you declare code "M" on it, and hand this to U.S. Customs upon entry into New Hampshire.
 You will also need to provide proof that the vehicle was acquired via inheritance and that it was owned by a Canadian resident.

 When it comes to importing a vehicle are there are any hardship exemptions for vehicles that don't conform to EPA standards?

 Only in extreme cases, such as handicap needs or if a driver provides proof that the vehicle is essential for basic living purposes.
 But keep in mind that even these situations are subject to tight scrutiny.